mh8974/n8n-mcp-server/README.md

      ```

 3. **Enterprise Features**
-   - Project management features require an n8n Enterprise license
+   - Project management and variable management features require an n8n Enterprise license
-   - Attempting to use project management features without an Enterprise license will result in clear error messages
+   - Attempting to use Enterprise features without a license will result in clear error messages
    - The base workflow management features remain available without the Enterprise license

 ## What Not To Do